 What is bowel cancer?

 Bowel cancer is the second biggest cause of cancer death in Australia.
-You have an increased risk of bowel cancer if you’re over the age of 50, it can develop without any family history, and show no symptoms.
+You have an increased risk of bowel cancer as you age.
+It can develop without any family history and show no signs or symptoms.

 It can happen in any part of the colon or rectum (parts of the lower digestive system).
 Bowel cancer cells can start growing from the inner lining of the bowel or from small growths on the bowel wall called adenomas or polyps.